WelbornGroup/ELECTRIC/docs/tutorial.rst

     For this tutorial, we use the approach of having all data needed for analysis in a directory called `data`.
 During analysis, we copy everything from `data` into a folder `work`.
 This part of the tutorial is stylistic.
 The authors prefer this method to keep files separated, and original files unaltered.

 In lines `2` and `3`, you should change the location to your installed ELECTRIC.py file and MDI-enabled `dynamic.x`.
+Recall from the installation instructions that you can find these in the ELECTRIC directory in the files ELECTRIC/test/locations/ELECTRIC and ELECTRIC/test/locations/Tinker_ELECTRIC.

 The next section removes the folder called `work` if it exists.
 This `bash` script is written to put all analysis files into a folder called `work` to keep our original files clean.

 MDI-enabled Tinker is launched on line `18` with the command